stupidmankind/BYpassDoc/docs/source/commands/addtovariable.rst

 Description
 -----------

 This command allows you to add another value to a variable.
 Use this command when you want to turn a variable to hold multiple values.
 Access to the value will need an index to indicate For example, a variable {vVal} has value "hello".
-By using this command to add "world", {vVal} will hold "hello" at {vVal.0} and "world" at {vVal.1}
+By using this command to add "world", {vVal} will hold "hello" at {vVal.0} and "world" at {vVal.1}.

 Parameters
 ----------

 **Variable Name**
-	Variable name to modify
+	Variable name to modify.

 **Variable Value**
-	The input to be added to the variable
+	The input to be added to the variable.